WE ARE A SOCIAL IMPACT NOT-FOR-PROFIT DRIVEN ENTERPRISE

 OUR MISSION

-SO WE CHANGE THE CONVERSATION SURROUNDING MENTAL HEALTH
+SHARE OUR LIVED EXPERIENCE STORIES SO, WE CHANGE THE CONVERSATION SURROUNDING MENTAL HEALTH

 OUR EVENTS